survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Generating a Baseline Build

 To get started, you should generate a baseline build, so you have something to optimize.
-Execute `npm run build`.
-You should end up with something like this:
+Execute `npm run build` to see output below:

 ```bash
 Hash: 12aec469d54202150429